isc-projects/bind9/doc/arm/reference.rst

 The following options can be specified in a :any:`dnssec-policy` statement:

-.. namedconf:statement:: cds-digest-type
+.. namedconf:statement:: cds-digest-types
    :tags: dnssec
-   :short: Specifies the digest type to use for CDS resource records.
+   :short: Specifies the digest types to use for CDS resource records.

-    This indicates the digest type to use when generating CDS resource records.
-The default is SHA-256.
+    This indicates the digest types to use when generating CDS resource records.
+The default is SHA-256 only.

 .. namedconf:statement:: dnskey-ttl
    :tags: dnssec